Ayeshmadu/QM40_dataset_for_ML/README.md

 ## Download QM40 dataset

--  Please use this link to download the dataset: https://doi.org/10.6084/m9.figshare.25993060.v1
+-  Please use this link to download the QM40 dataset: https://doi.org/10.6084/m9.figshare.25993060.v1
--  If you have any issues aceesing QM40, feel free to contact me: amahamadakalapuwage@smu.edu
+-  If you have any issues accessing QM40, feel free to contact me: amahamadakalapuwage@smu.edu